cecat/soundviz/README.md

 (i.e., a fatal error) or there is missing data (e.g., something that would cause the report to be incomplete would not cause the tool to bail).

+The *-c* or *--cores* option allows you to specify how many cores to use, up to the number of cores available in your processor.

 ## More Information

 This tool is desiged specifically for sound log files produced by Yamcam or